Biking

 - Credit card (you need credit to cover the deposit sum, which will be refunded when you return the car)

-Remember also to check from the dealer:
+Remember also to check with the dealer:

 - the required minimum age of the driver